-Zion is one of the nation’s most visited national parks, which means it’s important to plan ahead and consider which season you’d like to visit the popular park.
+Zion is one of the nation’s most visited national parks, which means it’s important to plan ahead and consider which season you’d like to visit.

 Visiting During Busy Season